mangaki/mangaki/README.md

 The worker is ready to receive background tasks (e.g. MAL imports).

+### VM install

+You can also [install Mangaki in a VM](https://github.com/mangaki/mangaki/wiki/How-to-install-Mangaki-using-a-virtual-machine-(simple-but-takes-2-GB)) using our amazing Ansible playbooks.

+It's simple but takes 2 GB.

 ## Populate the database with a few fixtures

+The database starts empty, but you can populate a few works:

     ./manage.py loaddata ../fixtures/{partners,seed_data}.json
     ./manage.py ranking    # Compute the anime/manga ranking pages.
 Should be done regularly.